Fungal Pathogen Genomics (postponed)11 - 16 May 2020Wellcome Genome Campus, UK

 Advancements in high throughput ‘omics’ data generation technologies enable researchers to carry out large-scale analyses to investigate genomes, transcriptomes, proteomes, and metabolomes of numerous fungal organisms to address questions about pathogenicity, host-pathogen interactions, and identify new drug targets.
 To facilitate accessibility and analysis, a number of online fungal bioinformatic resources have been developed.

-This week-long course is a collaborative teaching effort between the web-based fungal data mining resources:
+This week-long course is a collaborative teaching effort between the following web-based fungal data mining resources:

 The Fungal Pathogen Genomics course provides hands-on training on how to take advantage of unique tools offered by each database; develop testable hypotheses, and investigate transcriptomics, proteomics and genomics datasets across multiple databases and different user interfaces.

-Daily activities at the workshop will include individual and group hands-on training exercises, supplementary lectures on bioinformatic techniques and tools used by various databases, and presentations by distinguished guest speakers.
-For example, you will learn how to:
+Daily activities will include individual and group training exercises, supplementary lectures on bioinformatics techniques and tools used by various databases, and presentations by distinguished guest speakers.

-The course programme will include lectures, discussions and practical, computer-based sessions consisting of hands-on exercises covering the following topics:
+The programme will include lectures, discussions and hands-on exercises covering the following topics:

-- Developing advanced biologically relevant queries, using FungiDB ‘search strategies’ and mining integrated datasets (proteomics, transcriptomics, phenotypes, etc.)
+- Development of advanced biologically relevant queries using FungiDB ‘search strategies’ and mining integrated datasets (proteomics, transcriptomics, phenotypes, etc.)

 What’s not covered: